asea2021/ijcai-asea2021/_pages/call_for_papers.md

 <h2>Call for Papers</h2>

-We invite submissions of original contributions on methods, applications, and systems on artificial intelligence, machine learning, and semantic analysis.
+We invite submissions of original contributions on methods, applications, and systems on artificial intelligence and machine learning for semantics extraction and analytics.
 The scope of the workshop includes, but is not limited to, the following areas:

 - Workflows, methodologies, and frameworks for semantics extractions
 -	Knowledge representation for semantics